alubbock/microbench/README.md

 You can also add functions to your benchmark suite to capture extra information at runtime.
-These functions must be prefixed with `capture_` for them to run automatically before the function starts.
+These functions must be prefixed with `capture_` for them to run automatically before the function starts, or `capturepost_` for them to run automatically when the function completes.
 They take a single argument, `bm_data`, a dictionary to be extended with extra data.
 Care should be taken to avoid overwriting existing key names.